Rachus/SDS200A/tools/readme.md

 Pcap tools are limited to control and bulk transfers since the device only uses them.

+They were used to track a whole amount of traces (that were created with USBPcap by sniffing to the communication of the Softscope software).
+When piping the output of tabelize to hextobin, greping for a request and then again piping the result to linediff.py, you can see differences of single bits highlighted.

 ## hextobin

 This tool reads linewise from stdin and just echos the input.
 If it reads